georust/rinex/rinex-cli/README.md

 Grab the binary for your architecture
 [from the latest release](https://github.com/gwbres/rinex/releases).

-Or compile the application manually:
+or compile the application manually:

 ```shell
 cargo build --release
 ./target/release/rinex-cli -h
 ```

-When we say "rinex-cli", we now imply "target/release/rinex-cli" - previously installed.
+When we say "rinex-cli", we now imply "target/release/rinex-cli".

-All examples described here are based off our
+All examples described here are based around our
 [test data](https://github.com/gwbres/rinex/tree/main/test_resources).
-This means you have everything to reproduce the provided command lines on your side.
+This means you have everything to reproduce the examples on your side.

 ## Command line interface